kertal/git-vegas/src/utils/README.md

 - Type safety and input validation
 - Performance considerations
 - Browser compatibility
+- API error handling
+- Cache expiry scenarios

 ## Usage in Components

 These utilities are primarily used in:
-- **App.tsx:** Main application logic and state management
+- **App.tsx:** Main application logic, search orchestration, and state management
 - **ResultsList.tsx:** Results filtering and display
 - **SearchForm.tsx:** Username validation and form handling

-The refactoring maintains a clean separation of concerns while improving code organization and testability.
+The refactoring maintains a clean separation of concerns while dramatically improving code organization, testability, and maintainability.
+The migration of the GitHub search logic represents a significant improvement in code quality and developer experience.